GotoFinal/blog/_posts/2017-06-24-dynamic-enum.md

         acquireConstructorAccessorMethod.setAccessible(true);
         ca = (ConstructorAccessor) acquireConstructorAccessorMethod.invoke(constructor);
     }
-    // note that real constructor contains 2 additional parameters, name and oridinal Monster enumValue = (Monster) ca.newInstance(new Object[]{"CAERBANNOG_RABBIT", 4, CaerbannogRabbit.class, "caerbannograbbit"});// you can call that using reflections too, reflecting reflections are best part of java ;)
+    // note that real constructor contains 2 additional parameters, name and ordinal Monster enumValue = (Monster) ca.newInstance(new Object[]{"CAERBANNOG_RABBIT", 4, CaerbannogRabbit.class, "caerbannograbbit"});// you can call that using reflections too, reflecting reflections are best part of java ;)
 }
 ```